google/gsocguides/pages/student/06-writing_a_proposal.md

 **Projects that better belong with other Summer of Code organizations**

 Open source organizations try hard to avoid stepping on each other's turf.
-Try to find your best customer.
+Try to find your best fit.

 **Projects that represent too large a scope**